venkat080/hello-world/README.md

 hi all

-       i am venkat working in noor technology as software engineer.training on node js
+       i am venkat working in noor technology as software engineer.training on node js asudfudsufu